curateteaching/digitalpedagogy/keywords/queer.md

 Queerness is essentially about the rejection of a here and now and an insistence on potentiality or concrete possibility for another world. --Jose Esteban Munoz, *Cruising Utopia*

+JENTERY: Do you think this material from *Cruising Utopia* should come before or after the content of the Curatorial Statement?

 ### Curated Resources

-JENTERY: Would you be willing to email use a screengrab for each of these?
+JENTERY: Would you be willing to email us a screengrab for each of these?
 I believe you gathered them, but we couldn't access them.
 Sorry!
+Do you still have them handy?
+Let us know how we can help.

 [Refracting the Digital Humanities](http://thejarahtree.com/2014/07/05/refracting-digital-humanities/)
 * Jarah Moesch